 Please note: All fees shown are annual and may be subject to an increase each year.
 Find out more about fees.

 How can I fund my studies?

 Fees for students who meet the relevant residence requirements in Scotland, you may be able to apply to the Student Award Agency Scotland (SAAS) to have your tuition fees paid by the Scottish government.
 Scottish students may also be eligible for a bursary and loan to help cover living costs while at University.

 Students from England, Wales & Northern Ireland

 We have a generous package of bursaries on offer for students from England, Northern Ireland and Wales:

 You don’t need to make a separate application for these.
 When your place is confirmed at Strathclyde, we’ll assess your eligibility.
 Have a look at our scholarship search for any more funding opportunities.

 Students from Scotland, other parts of the UK and the Republic of Ireland, who are studying at a Scottish Higher Education Institution are eligible to join the Teacher Induction Scheme (TIS).
 This provides a guaranteed 1-year training post in a local authority to every eligible student graduating with a teaching qualification from one of Scotland’s Higher Education Institutions.
 Find out more about the Teacher Induction Scheme.

 Education and Curricular Studies with Teaching Qualification - Home Economics

-Education and Curricular Studies with Teaching Qualification - Technological Education
+Education & Curricular Studies with Teaching Qualification - Technological Education